felixongom/diteorm/README.md

 #### join().

 Earlier we looked at joins but we were able to join only two tables using the static methods, now lets join more than two tabes.
-This are the different types of joins which are avaiable;
+These are the different types of joins which are avaiable;

 - join()
 - innerJoin()